|Team||Lotus F1 Team|

 2013 Williams: qualified 18th, finished 11th

 The 2013 season proved a particularly tough one for Maldonado, as Williams’ form again slumped.
-He scored just a single championship point for a tenth place in Hungary and at the end of the year was determined to move to new pastures, which he has found at Lotus.
+He scored just a single championship point for a 10th place in Hungary and at the end of the year was determined to move to new pastures, which he has found at Lotus.

 Many have suggested that his place in the Lotus team is as much down to financial backing from a portfolio of Venezuelan sponsors as it due to his pace.
 Certainly good fiscal management is as much a part of modern Formula OneTM as skills in the cockpit, but Maldonado’s past performance has proved plenty of natural talent and is a robust, if sometimes over-aggressive, racing style.